 Most weekend getaways in Texas draw considerable crowds, and this country music haven is no exception (but on a slightly smaller scale).

-Although only 13 people call Luckenbach home, this town in the Hill Country fills up on the weekends for live music events, dancing, and good old Southern fun.
+Although only 13 people call Luckenbach home, this town in the Hill Country fills up on the weekends for live music events (with lots of songs about Texas), dancing, and good old Southern fun.

 A concert and a quick tour of Luckenbach’s two main buildings might not keep you occupied for an entire weekend, so keep this option in mind as a day trip or a stop on one of these iconic road trips in Texas.